LYNCH·LLP

 Questions about Examiner Michael D Masinick

 Yes.
-The allowance rate ranges from 72% to 86% across these art units.
-The pooled figure of 79% reflects the aggregate across all five units.
+The allowance rate ranges from 72% to 86% across these art units, indicating variation in decided applications within the technology center.

 ◈ RESPONDING TO AN OFFICE ACTION